PJWalker/daggerheart/content/NPCs/Trixie Glitterwing.md

 ---
 ![[Trixie & Flixie Glitterwing-1746997650114.webp]] ![[Trixie & Flixie Glitterwing-1746997669483.webp]]

-Welcome to the home of the lovely [[Vinaeya]]
+You're looking around for the lovely [[Vinaeya]]
-Our saviour, our cleric, our benevolent mayor
+My saviour, my best friend, our benevolent mayor
-She’s busy right now, maybe lost in prayer.
+She's busy right now, I think she's lost in prayer
-…I have a new game, will you be its first player?
+I know her location, but why should I tell you where…

-I guess you could go in to drop off the package –
+I guess you could just go in to drop off the package – If you answer my riddles, I’ll grant you safe passage.

-If you answer my riddles, I’ll grant you safe passage.
+they've got plenty of time; there's not under the gun so go away david; let me have my fun.

 We’ll need to confirm that our teams are the same,
 So to test you all out, you can all play my game!